 In addition to the purchase and sale agreement, the Company also entered into a contract manufacturing agreement with Gentell.
 Under the terms of the agreement, Gentell received inventory, equipment, and tooling to manufacture certain MediHoney® and TCC-EZ® products on behalf of the Company.
-On the close date of this transaction, the Company transferred all inventory associated with these products to Gentell and recognized an asset of \$11.1 million, as a form of a deposit for the inventory transferred, which based on the expected timing of inventory purchases, was primarily included within prepaid expenses and other current assets in the consolidated balance sheet.
+On the close date of this transaction, the Company transferred manufacturing inventory associated with these products to Gentell and recognized an asset of \$11.1 million, as a form of a deposit for the inventory transferred, which based on the expected timing of inventory purchases, was primarily included within prepaid expenses and other current assets in the consolidated balance sheet.
 This deposit will be utilized by the Company on future orders placed to Gentell for such products.
-As of June 30, 2023, the Company had a deposit remaining of \$6.2 million which is included in prepaid assets and recognized a payable due to Gentell of \$0.6 million, which is included in the condensed consolidated balance sheet within accrued expenses and other current liabilities.
+As of September 30, 2023, the Company had a deposit remaining of \$6.0 million which is included in prepaid assets.
+In addition, there are outstanding balances related to the Company's ongoing purchase of MediHoney® and TCC-EZ® products subsequent to the close of the TWC divestiture.